stappersg/vBook/src/install/configuration.md

 ## Add a SSL key

 To start vSMTP requires a private RSA key and a certificate.
-The mostly common and straightforward way to add a private/certificate is by using the `openssl` command.
+The easy way to generate them is to use the `openssl` command.

 &#9758; | The [OpenSSL Cookbook] covers the most frequently used OpenSSL features and commands.
 Thanks to its author, Ivan Ristić, a free download is available on [Feisty Duck] website.